Apple Looking Into Limited Reports of T2-Related Kernel Panics on New MacBook Pro and iMac Pro – Info Mac

 Many of the crash logs shared by users mention bridgeOS, which is the device firmware on the logic board that controls many functions, including the T2, fueling speculation that the chip is the root cause of the problem.

-Similar reports of kernel panicking began last year with the Pro, which is also equipped with the T2, so this does seem to be a potential issue with the chip, or the bridgeOS firmware that manages it, rather than an entirely new MacBook Pro controversy like the since-fixed excessive throttling.
+Similar of kernel panicking began last year with the iMac Pro, which is also equipped with the T2, so this does seem to be a potential issue with the chip, or the bridgeOS firmware that manages it, rather than an entirely new MacBook Pro controversy like the since-fixed excessive throttling.

 Apple’s custom T2 chip integrates several previously separate components, including the system management controller, image signal processor, audio controller, and SSD controller.
 It also features a Secure Enclave coprocessor for secure boot, encrypted storage, and authenticating Touch ID.